BlueWolf3682/pixelcraft/README.md

 Helgravator|A coal only flamethrower which has the ability to spawn flamming oil puddles wherever the shots land.
 Dusk|A powerful railgun that can use titanium and steel.
 Can't target air without help.
 Dawn|A turret that shoots 10 bullets outwards.
-Pace Point and Panic|Electric anti air turrets.
+Pace, Point, and Panic|Electric anti air turrets.
 Point however can target ground.
 The trio fire forms of electric attacks using electric missiles.
 Pulse and Beat|Suport turrets that shoots healing bullets that repair blocks.
 They don't auto aim yet.
 Puver|A support turret that is electric, slows down hit targets.
 Frag bullets ignore tiles can also inflict the debuff.